ahmedsatti101/Choc-o-lat-website/README.md

 # Choc-o-lat-website
-A website I created as an assignment for the course I take at college.
+This includes a website I created as an assignment for the course I take at college.